opentofu/opentofu/rfc/20240610-Tofu-Version-Compatibility.md

 The `configs.Module.CheckCoreVersionRequirements()` function is where we will need to emit the warnings and corresponding debug log entries.

-As discussed in the `.tofu` RFC, we will want to quickly work on support for this featu
+As discussed in the `.tofu` RFC, we will want to quickly work on support for this feature.

 ### Open Questions